Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 ### Test case

 We tested the software to observe, how the point sampling tool copes with overlapping polygons, and secondly to check the performance on a rather large dataset.
 For this purpose we selected more or less randomly a rectangular area of 240 x 160 km in northern Germany and created two layers with point features and one with polygon features.

 The first point layer (A) comprises 360 features spaced 10.000 m apart (fig. 1).
 These points were buffered with a radius of 22.000 m (polygon layer C) so that each point effectively lies in several overlapping circular buffers.
+To layer C a second value column was added for further testing.

 The second point layer (B) consists of 16.905 features spaced 1.500 m apart, with a slight offset from point layer A (fig. 2).
-The point samples of layers A and B were taken on polygon layer C. The resulting point layers were stored as GeoPackages (GPKG).
+The value samples of the points of layers A and B were taken on the polygon layer C. The resulting point layers were stored as GeoPackages (GPKG).

 When sampling from layer A to C, we found that if the polygons overlap (six for the top left point and 13 for a point in the middle in the test case), the tool samples the polygon with the highest value as the ID (fig. 3).

-Using the sampling tool on Layer B shows that the process did not finish for 12 minutes due to the large amount of points.
-During the process, QGIS was not able to perform other tasks in parallel.
-It should be noted, however, that the sheer volume of points seems to us to be a rather unusual use case for archaeology.
+It does not matter whether the sampled variable is a numerical value or a character element.
+The process takes about ten seconds.

+Using the sampling tool with Layer B shows that the process took about double the time.
+Taking several variables from the polygon layer increases the needed time.
+Nonetheless, the algorithm ran steadily, which can be observed with the status counter, which prints at which point the sampling algorithm is working at the moment.

-The test was carried out with QGIS vers.
-3.10, Coruna, on a Notebook (Intel Core i5-8265U bits) with Linux Mint 20.1.
+The tests were carried out with QGIS vers.
+3.10, Coruna, on a Notebook (Intel Core i5-8265U bits) with Linux Mint 20.1 and on QGIS vers.
+3.16, Hannover, on a Intel Core i3-6100U notebook running Kubuntu 18.04.
+These are no high end machines, therefore suitable for testing a tool used by chronically underfinanced researchers.

 The test data and a visualisation are available at <https://github.com/Research-Squirrel-Engineers/pointsamplingtool-testdata>.

 ------------------------------------------------------------------------